UtahRails, Silver

 To meet the growing demand for silver, the Sherman Silver Purchase Act was passed in 1890, requiring the U.S. government to buy 4.5 million ounces of silver every month.
 This created a guaranteed, high-price market for Utah's silver mines, fueling massive speculation.

 Silver mining and silver production went into overdrive to meet the ratio of silver to the inflated stocks of gold.
 This ratio of silver to gold was set by the 1890 law.
-Governmnet silver purchases increased the nation's silver reserves, which in turn forced an increase of gold reserves in a self-feeding loop of pending ruin.
+Government silver purchases increased the nation's silver reserves, which in turn forced an increase of gold reserves in a self-feeding loop of pending ruin.
 To make use of the increased silver reserves in the Treasury, the U. S. Mint began producing more coins.
 And more silver coins meant more money in circulation.

 The glut of silver coinage increased the nation's circulating money supply, which fed inflation, forcing banks to call in their loans to beat the increasing devaluation of the money they had lent.
 Businesses who relied on credit saw their rates begin to climb and credit began to tighten.
 This in-turn resulted in less business activity overall, thus bringing about the Panic of 1893.

 Fears of inflation brought about an increasing demand for gold metal as a hedge against inflation.
 Gold began to flow out of the treasury in worrying amounts, as investors traded their gold treasury notes for actual gold, which in turn sparked rumors that the government was low on gold.
-As private ownership of gold metal grew, and government inventories fell.
+Private ownership of gold metal grew, and government inventories fell.
 Government silver reserves were reduced as the ratio of gold to silver went into free-fall as government gold reserves fell.

 The price of gold stayed low because its price was set by the Treasury (set at $20.71 in 1834).
 Of course, gold was still being mined, but its set price and its scarcity kept mining activity at a minimum.